duneanalytics/docs/docs/data-tables/spellbook/index.md

 ![Dependency graph created by dbt showing erc20 daily balances dependency tree](images/dbt-erc20-dependency-graph.jpg)

-We hope you are as excited as we are about this new tool.
+We hope you are as excited as we are about this tool.
 You can add a view, seed file (excel/csv), or materialized table (incremental or not) by [contributing to spellbook](contributing/index.md).

 ## Contributing to Spellbook